antonyj453/DLT/README.md

     print(load_info)
 ```

-* To Request data from the WeatherAPI.com API Replace the definition of the weatherapi_resource function definition in the
+* To Request data from the WeatherAPI.com, Replace the definition of the weatherapi_resource function definition in the
-  weatherapi.py pipeline script with a call to
-  the WeatherAPI.com API:
+  weatherapi.py pipeline script with a call to the WeatherAPI.com API:

   ```
    @dlt.resource(write_disposition="append")
    def weatherapi_resource(api_secret_key=dlt.secrets.value):